ibm-cloud-architecture/refarch-cloudnative/README.md

 That should install the tool and print the version number after the last command.

-### Step 6: Deploy Inventory BFF Node.js application to Bluemix Cloud Foundry

-This bff application will proxy (through Zuul) to the inventory microservice.
-It also exposes services to IBM API Connect for the Mobile and Web application to consume.

-Please follow the instruction in [refarch-cloudnative-bff-inventory](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bff-inventory) repository to build/deploy the Inventory Node.js application to Bluemix Cloud Foundry runtime.

-### Step 7: Deploy SocialReview BFF Loopback application to Bluemix Cloud Foundry

-This Loopback application will proxy (through Zuul) to the SocialReview microservice.
-It also exposes services to IBM API Connect for the Mobile and Web application to consume.

-Please follow the instruction in [refarch-cloudnative-bff-socialreview](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bff-socialreview) repository to build/deploy the SocialReview Loopback application to Bluemix Cloud Foundry runtime.

-### Step 8: Publish Inventory and SocialReview APIs to Bluemix API Connect
+### Step 8: Publish application APIs to Bluemix API Connect

-Once you have the backend application deployed, it is time to publish the APIs to the IBM Bluemix API connect and Setup developerPortal to consume the API.
+Once you have all the backend application (Catalog/Inventory/Customer/Order/SocialReview) deployed, it is time to publish the APIs to the IBM Bluemix API connect and Setup developerPortal to consume the API.

 Please follow the instruction in [refarch-cloudnative-api](https://github.com/ibm-cloud-architecture/refarch-cloudnative-api) repository to publish APIs to Bluemix API Connect runtime.

 ## Building Web and Mobile Applications

+### Step 10: Deploy the BlueCompute Web app

+This step will deploy the Node.js application containing both the Web BFF and the front end AngularJS application.

+Please follow the instruction in [refarch-cloudnative-bluecompute-web](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web) repository to setup and validate your Web application.

-### Step 9: Integrate the BlueCompute iOS app with IBM Cloud and Mobile Analytics
+### Step 10: Integrate the BlueCompute iOS app with IBM Cloud and Mobile Analytics

 Time to test the application end-to-end.
 You can start with running the iOS application to integrate with the APIs as well as monitoring the application using Bluemix Mobile Analytics service.

 Please follow the instruction in [refarch-cloudnative-bluecompute-mobile](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-mobile) repository to setup your iOS application.

-### Step 10: Integrate BlueCompute Web app with IBM Cloud

-You can also validate the reference implementation of the solution by running the BlueCompute Web application.

-Please follow the instruction in [refarch-cloudnative-bluecompute-web](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web) repository to setup your Web application.

 ## DevOps automation, Resiliency and Cloud Management and Monitoring